 Käsitekaavio: Korjausrakentamisen toimenpiteiden käsitteitä.

-automatically compiled relations, based on the concept relation data available in the vocabulary
+automatically compiled relations, based on the concept relation data available in the glossary

 Terminological entries begin with a language code and an indentation, followed by the preferred term and possible synonyms, separated by semicolon.